XiangyuZheng/HospitalFinder/README.md

 2. Import google-play-services_lib from your Android SDK into your workspace
 3. Make HospitalFinder depend on both library and google-play-services_lib
 4. Apply for a Google Map api key and replace the old api key in HospitalFinder/AndroidManifest.xml
-5. Build HospitalFinder project in Eclipse or Anroid Studio
+5. Build HospitalFinder project in Eclipse or Android Studio

 ## About the library folder
 It's an open source project for implementing tabs.